farmera/sare_grant/study_methods.md

 characteristic - can influence an index value.

 An effective spectral index is built in stages by capturing the right kind of light, at the right time of day, during the right part of the season, under good weather conditions.
-During our study it became apparent during our study that the ability to place a camera in a relatively steady position for sufficient periods of time was a determining factor in whether or not our data would be meaningful for more than a qualitative assessment at a single point in time.
+During our study it became apparent that the ability to place a camera in a relatively steady position for sufficient periods of time was a determining factor in whether or not our data would be meaningful for more than a qualitative assessment at a single point in time.
 Likewise it became clear that the ability to capture in the narrow band, with minimum distortion, was critical.